GothenburgBitFactory/taskwarrior/.github/issue_template.md

 * Clearly describe the feature.
 * Clearly state the use case.
 We are only interested in use cases, do not waste time with implementation details or suggested syntax.
+* Please see our notes on [How to request a feature](https://taskwarrior.org/docs/features.html)